planetfederal/geogig-py/doc/source/usage.rst

 	>>> #commit
 	>>> repo.commit(message = "a commit message")

-Apart from this, geogit-py features an object-oriented approach, which allows you to deal with the objects of the repository in a different way.
+Apart from this, geogig-py features an object-oriented approach, which allows you to deal with the objects of the repository in a different way.
 Here is an example.

 You can create a repository object to use an existing repo and get the log of the repo